 Leaving a pet to a charity

-If you don’t know anyone who would be willing to look after your pet you can leave it to a charity.
+If you don’t know anyone who would be willing to look after your pet you may be able to leave it to a charity.
 Several charities, including Blue Cross, RSPCA and World Horse Welfare will take pets left to them in a will.
 Make sure you include details of any arrangements in your will (and tell friends in case they can’t find yours).

-– RSPCA: has a free Home for Life scheme that takes pets (including horses, although it has limited space for them) from homeowners in England and Wales and will try and find a new home for them.
+- RSPCA: has a free Home for Life scheme that takes pets (including horses, although it has limited space for them).
+It will take pets from people who lived in England and Wales and will try and find a new home for them.
 If you own several pets, it says it can’t guarantee to re-home pets together but it says it will try to.

 SAVVY TIP: In Scotland the Scottish Society for the Prevention of Cruelty to Animals has a similar scheme to the RSPCA’s.